hsiangchiyang/Financial-Ratios-and-Machine-Learning/README.md

 # Financial-Ratios-and-their-Relation-to-Historical-Stock-Price-Trend
-We want to build a machine learning model based on the well-used 13 economic ratios in financial industries, and see whether the model could effectively reflect the health of a company as its annual stock price in the upcoming year is higher or lower than the average of the previous years.
+We want to build a machine learning model to analyze the strength of the relationship between the well-known 13 financial ratios and the historical stock price of companies from 2000 to 2020.